Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/enum-const.md

 ### Enumeration inheritance

 An enumeration can inherit from another enumeration, and add, remove, or replace items or their properties.
-This can be used to minimize duplication between enumerations that are similar, but with slight differences.
-The generated class for the enumeration will contain constants for combined/merged list of items.
+This can be used to minimize duplication between similar enumerations, but with slight differences.
+The generated class for the enumeration will contain constants for the combined/merged list of items.

 The snippet below illustrates how the `sales order status` enumeration extends from the base `order status` enumeration, removes the `New` item, changes the value for the `Rejected` and `Cancelled` items, and adds new `Backordered` and `Shipped` items.